What are ?

 One of the biggest drawbacks of having loose nails is the fact that the risk of nail fungal infection is greatly increased as the cavity between the nail plate and the nail bed is often damp and hot, the ideal breeding ground for a nail fungus.

-Once a nail has separated from the nail bed it will not reattach and a new nail needs to replace it; and for a nail to regrow properly, favourable conditions need to exist under the nail - such as the nail bed being soft, flexible and fungus free.
+Once a nail has separated from the nail bed it will not reattach and a new nail needs to replace it; and for a nail to regrow properly, favourable conditions need to exist under the nail – such as the nail bed (under the loose nail) being soft, flexible and fungus free.

-There is no ‘quick’ loose nails treatment.
-You cannot stick it back to the dry nail bed!
+There is no ‘quick fix’ for loose nails.
+You cannot reattach (glue) it back to the dry nail bed under the loose nail!
 There is only one way for the body to restore it; and that is by regrowth; and this takes time!
 We prefer to talk about this process as “restoring by regrowth.”
+Under ideal conditions, this may take anything from three to six months for smaller nails, and 18 to 24 months for a big toenail.